arunkjoyson/SEP_Assignement2/README.md

 - What are the common categories you think are good?

-•Do you  actively use datasets with separate questions and answers to measure self-affirmation impact.
+-Do you  actively use datasets with separate questions and answers to measure self-affirmation impact.

-•Do you think categorization is enough to fix this issue?
+-Do you think categorization is enough to fix this issue?

 ## Preliminary Tasks:

-•Identify common categories of training questions (e.g., programming, mathematics, general knowledge).
+-Identify common categories of training questions (e.g., programming, mathematics, general knowledge).

-•Review existing training datasets to understand their current format and structure.
+-Review existing training datasets to understand their current format and structure.

-•Interview developers to assess whether question-answer separation improves their workflow.
+-Interview developers to assess whether question-answer separation improves their workflow.

-•Explore possible UI/UX designs for a better categorization system.
+-Explore possible UI/UX designs for a better categorization system.

-•If categorization alone isn’t enough, identify the simplest technology to enhance organization.
+-If categorization alone isn’t enough, identify the simplest technology to enhance organization.

 ## Metrics for Success:

-•Accuracy of categorization: >95%.
+-Accuracy of categorization: >95%.

-•Processing Speed: Categorization time of <500ms per question.
+-Processing Speed: Categorization time of <500ms per question.

-•Developer Feedback: >80% satisfaction rate on data organization.
+-Developer Feedback: >80% satisfaction rate on data organization.

 ## Outcome:

-•A structured system where training questions are categorized and separate from answers, improving usability for developers.
+-A structured system where training questions are categorized and separate from answers, improving usability for developers.